awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 .. _list-objects:

-Upload Objects in Multiple Parts
+Upload objects in multiple parts
 ================================

 Use the |s3client|'s :methodname:`createMultipartUpload`